Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Setup Completion

-Congratulations!
-Phishing Club is now successfully installed and ready for use.
+Complete!
+Phishing Club is now installed and ready for use.
 You can now begin creating your first phishing campaigns.

 Phishing Club automatically checks for new versions and will notify you when updates are available.